WXTF-LP: Programming

-This station received its original construction permit from the Federal Communications Commission on January 15, 2014.
+WXTF-LP received its original construction permit from the Federal Communications Commission on January 15, 2014.
 The new station was assigned the WXTF-LP call sign by the FCC on January 23, 2014.
 WXTF-LP received its license to cover from the FCC on May 22, 2014, and was the first of the new LPFM applicants in Michigan to begin licensed broadcasting.
 The station counts May 27, 2014, as its first official day of broadcasting.

 The station is staffed by volunteers and funded by local contributions.

-This community radio station is committed to being on air at least 12 hours per day, and sometimes exceeds that.
-Generally it broadcasts between 8:00 a.m. and 9:00 p.m.
+Committed to being on air at least 12 hours per day, the station generally broadcasts between 8:00 a.m. and 9:00 p.m., though it sometimes is on the air longer.

-In 2017 WXTF-LP moved to a new studio location along with its 50 foot aerial, which overlooks the entrance to Harrisville Harbor.
+In 2017, WXTF-LP moved to a new studio location along with its 50 foot aerial, which overlooks the entrance to Harrisville Harbor.
 When this studio became unsuitable in 2021, the station ceased operations for a short time until a new location in downtown Harrisville was acquired in 2022 and operations resumed.